axieinfinity/ronin-documentation/docs/community/contribute/templates.md

 ---
 title: Templates
-description: Templates for Ronin docs content.
+description: Markdown templates for Ronin documentation
 ---

-# Templates for Ronin docs
+# Templates for Ronin documentation

 You can copy any of these templates into a new Markdown file as the first step in creating a new article and opening a pull request: